-As accounting officer, Mrs Sharon Pritchard has responsibility for reviewing the effectiveness of the system of internal control.
+As accounting officer, the CEO has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

+- the work of the internal auditor

+- the work of finance team

+- the work of the external auditor.

+- the school resource management self-assessment tool

-- the work of the finance team - the results of the external auditor's additional checks; - the work of the external auditor; and - the work of the senior managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the senior managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.